wso2-attic/ballerina-integrator/examples/guides/file-integration/ftp-listener/README.md

 https://github.com/wso2-ballerina/module-ftp<br/>
 2. Unzip package distribution.<br/>
 3. Run the install.<sh|bat> script to install the package.
 You can uninstall the package by running uninstall.<sh|bat>.  <br/>
-* SMB server and client
+* FTP server and client

 ### Let's Get Started!